mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The redbrick wall adjacent to the highway is falling down and dangerous.
+The whole wall needs to be replaced and the trees removed as these are affecting the current and any new structure.
+The bricks at the side of the road is flytipping., 16th May :- [7580074](https://www.fixmystreet.com/report/7580074)
+- Oustide 20 arden rd, 16th May :- [7580061](https://www.fixmystreet.com/report/7580061)
 - Flytipped swivel chairs Marle Hill Parade, 16th May :- [7579999](https://www.fixmystreet.com/report/7579999)
 - Street sign obscured by overgrown hedge yet again, 16th May :- [7579829](https://www.fixmystreet.com/report/7579829)
 - Tree is damaged problem, 16th May :- [7579800](https://www.fixmystreet.com/report/7579800)